Source path

 <MyAddressControl count="${user.addresses.size}"/>

-In order to solve this problem, the observable selection operator can be used to select the ListProperty<Address> instance itself, instead of the contained ObservableList<Address>:
+The observable selection operator becomes necessary when the expression needs to access the ListProperty<Address> instance itself, instead of the contained ObservableList<Address>.
+For example:

 Unlike the member selection operator, the observable selection operator can also be placed in front of the first path segment.
 For example, ${::addresses.size} is a valid expression if addresses is an ObservableValue.